-The couple stare at those families with distaste and curiosity.
+The couple stare at those families with distaste and She pretends to be damaged.

 On Tuesdays, the Swiss au pair takes the boy (Harrison-Huntington) to Junior Athletes, and the girl (Petunia Rose), wearing a tutu the size of a nation, to Ballet for Tots.
 The wife, inflicted with public altruism, attends charity events in a loud manner.
 And the husband?
 He comes home early to a quiet house.